Matching Wilson flow time for calculating the topological charge density and the pseudoscalar glueball mass in quenched lattice QCD: Introduction

-TCDC is negative at any non-zero distances due to the reflection positivity and the pseudoscalar nature of the relevant local operator in Euclidean field theory.
-The negativity of the TCDC has significant implications for the nature of the topological charge structure in the QCD vacuum \cite{Chowdhury:2012sq}.
+The topological charge density correlator (TCDC) is negative at any non-zero distances due to the reflection positivity and the pseudoscalar nature of the relevant local operator in Euclidean field theory.
+The negativity of the TCDC has significant implications for the nature of the topological charge structure in the QCD vacuum \cite{Chowdhury:2012sq,Vicari:1999xx,Horvath:2005cv}.
 For instance, the pseudoscalar glueball mass can be extracted from the TCDC in pure gauge theory.
+The mass of the $\eta^{\prime}$ meson can be extracted from the TCDC in $N_f=2+1$ lattice QCD \cite{Fukaya:2015ara}.
 The correlator of gluonic observables exhibits large vacuum fluctuations, making the extraction of glueball masses significantly more challenging compared to hadronic masses.
 However, extracting the pseudoscalar glueball mass from the TCDC does not require calculating connected and disconnected quark diagrams \cite{Creutz:2010ec}.
 In lattice QCD, due to severe singularities and lattice artifacts in the TCDC, smoothing of the gauge field is necessary.
 It is well known that undersmearing cannot completely remove lattice artifacts, while oversmearing may wipe out even the negative nature of the correlator \cite{Chowdhury:2014mra}.
-Therefore, a lower bound on the smoothing (Wilson flow) is required.
+The impact of the smoothing radius on the sphaleron rate defined from the TCDC had been researched \cite{kotov2018sphaleron,Altenkort:2020axj,Bonanno:2023ljc,Bonanno:2023thi}.
+Therefore, the degree of smoothing (Wilson flow) in the calculation of TCDC is worthy of study.

 The topological susceptibility $\chi$ can be obtained by the four-volume integral of the TCDC \cite{Smit:1986fn}.
 Topological susceptibility, which reflects the fluctuations of the topological charge, is of great importance in the study of the QCD vacuum.
 The universality of the topological susceptibility in the fermionic definition shows that it is free of short-distance singularities \cite{Luscher:2010ik}.
-The topological susceptibility $\chi$ is linked to the $\text{U}\left(1\right)$ anomaly and the mass of the flavor-singlet pseudoscalar $\eta^{\prime}$ meson in pure Yang-Mills theory, as expressed in the well-known Witten-Veneziano relation \cite{Witten:1979vv,Veneziano:1979ec}.
-Additionally, a lower bound for the proper flow time of the Wilson flow can be determined by using the topological susceptibility \cite{Mazur:2020hvt}.
+The topological susceptibility $\chi$ is linked to the $\text{U}\left(1\right)$ anomaly and the mass of $\eta^{\prime}$ meson, as expressed in the well-known Witten-Veneziano relation \cite{Witten:1979vv,Veneziano:1979ec,DelDebbio:2004ns,Cichy:2015jra,Ce:2015qha,Bonanno:2019xhg,Bonanno:2023ple}.